Mukaiyama aldol addition

 In organic chemistry, the Mukaiyama aldol addition is an organic reaction and a type of aldol reaction between a silyl enol ether (R2C=CR\sO\sSi(CH3)3) and an aldehyde (R\sCH=O) or formate (R\sO\sCH=O).
-The reaction was discovered by Teruaki Mukaiyama in 1973.
+The reaction was reported in 1973 by Teruaki Mukaiyama, Koichi Narasaka and Kazuo Banno from the Laboratory of Organic Chemistry, Tokyo Institute of Technology.
 His choice of reactants allows for a crossed aldol reaction between an aldehyde and a ketone (>C=O), or a different aldehyde without self-condensation of the aldehyde.
 For this reason the reaction is used extensively in organic synthesis.

 General reaction scheme

 The Mukaiyama aldol addition is a Lewis acid-mediated addition of enol silanes to carbonyl (C=O) compounds.
 In this reaction, compounds with various organic groups can be used (see educts).

 A basic version (R^{2} = H) without the presence of chiral catalysts is shown below.

 A racemic mix of enantiomers is built.
 If Z- or E-enol silanes are used in this reaction a mixture of four products occurs, yielding two racemates.

 Whether the anti-diastereomer or the syn-diastereomer is built depends largely on reaction conditions, substrates and Lewis acids.

 The archetypical reaction is that of the silyl enol ether of cyclohexanone, (CH2)5CO, with benzaldehyde, C6H5CHO.
 At room temperature it produces a diastereomeric mixture of threo (63%) and erythro (19%) β-hydroxyketone as well as 6% of the exocyclic, enone condensation product.
 In its original scope the Lewis acid (titanium tetrachloride, TiCl4) was used in stoichiometric amounts but truly catalytic systems exist as well.
 The reaction is also optimized for asymmetric synthesis.